Many Sections

 What About the Role of Sections in Clarity?

 Let’s talk about why having the right sections matters.
-On top of that, if the document is too long or confusing, it can lead to mistakes.
 When someone reads an SDS, they need to know what to do in case of an emergency or how to handle the substance properly.
+Consider this: if the document is too long or confusing, it can lead to mistakes.
 But if it’s well-structured with the right sections, it becomes a valuable resource.

 Think about it: a clear hazard identification section helps someone quickly understand the risks.
-Also, a first-aid section saves lives.
-A fire-fighting guide ensures safety during an accident.
+Consider this: a first-aid section saves lives.
+Because of that, a fire-fighting guide ensures safety during an accident.
 These aren’t just boxes—they’re lifelines.

 How Many Sections Should You Aim For?